UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/background.md

 SynthEddy was developed in a document-driven process, with high traceability of theory, requirements, design, and implementation, leading to easy expansion of the software.
 However, it did face a major setback and subsequent redesign because the developer was unaware of the typical use case of the software.
-The initial, fully information-hiding modular design to mimic the physical system was too slow and resource-intensive for the computation scale (in terms of mesh resolution and number of eddies) needed in the domain in practice.
+The initial, fully information-hiding modular design (as in [@Parnas1986]) to mimic the physical system was too slow and resource-intensive for the computation scale (in terms of mesh resolution and number of eddies) needed in the domain in practice.
 Our framework aims to avoid the problem of such communication breakdown between the developer and the domain expert.

 ## Current Practices